 - Featured courses

-All students majoring in athletic training will complete the kinesiology core, the athletic training major course work, and a minimum of 1200 hours of clinical experience.
+The 5 year professional program in athletic training includes requirements for the BS in Sports Medicine degree as well as the Master’s in Athletic Training curriculum and a minimum of 1200 hours of clinical experience.
 Because of the intensity and close mentoring of the clinical internship, a limited number of students are admitted to the program.

 - Scholarships and financial aid

 A variety of state, federal, and university-sponsored programs are available to help students with educational costs.

 For all students at WSU

 Washington State University awards millions of dollars in financial aid and scholarships to students every year based on financial need, academic merit, or a combination of the two.